Köthe conjecture: Equivalent formulations

-Necessary and sufficient conditions under which the statement 3 given above does not hold have been given recently.
+Necessary and sufficient conditions under which statement 3 given above does not hold have been given recently.

 Related problems

 A conjecture by Amitsur read: "If J is a nil ideal in R, then J[x] is a nil ideal of the polynomial ring R[x]."
-This conjecture, if true, would have proven the Köthe conjecture through the equivalent statements above, however a counterexample was produced by Agata Smoktunowicz.
+This conjecture, if true, would have proven the Köthe conjecture through the equivalent statements above.
+However, in 2000 a counterexample was produced by Agata Smoktunowicz.
 While not a disproof of the Köthe conjecture, this fueled suspicions that the Köthe conjecture may be false.

-Kegel proved that a ring which is the direct sum of two nilpotent subrings is itself nilpotent.
+Kegel proved a ring which is the direct sum of two nilpotent subrings is itself nilpotent.
 The question arose whether or not "nilpotent" could be replaced with "locally nilpotent" or "nil".
 Partial progress was made when Kelarev produced an example of a ring which isn't nil, but is the direct sum of two locally nilpotent rings.
 This demonstrates that Kegel's question with "locally nilpotent" replacing "nilpotent" is answered in the negative.

 The sum of a nilpotent subring and a nil subring is always nil.